ibizaman/skarabox/docs/architecture.md

 key of the server.

-Providing the host key ourselves allows us to skip this test since we can know the host key and can generate the relevant `known_hosts` file.
+Providing the host key ourselves allows us to skip this test since we know the host key in advance and can generate the relevant `known_hosts` file.

 The config for this is simply to copy the `host_key`